tidwall/buntdb-benchmark/README.md

         Only run the comma separated list of tests
 ```

-To run every test execute this:
+To run every test:

 ```
 buntdb-benchmark
 ```

-This will run all tests and output details that look like:
+The output details that look like:

 ```
 ====== GET ======